 with smiles likes logs on the fire

-Blessed is he who sings in the dead of the night”
+Blessed is he who sings in the dead of the night.“

-The Imam stayed with Arjan and his brothers for a few days while the blizzard piled snow up to the roof.
-They sang together often and it was the special skill of the Imam to remove himself from the altar and allow the beauty of life and living to take center stage.
+The Imam stayed with Arjan and his brothers a few days while the blizzard piled snow up to the roof.
+They sang together often and it was the special skill of the Imam to remove himself from the altar and allow the beauty of life to take center stage.
 When he returned to the valleys, no one followed him down and when he walked the paths of the river, no crowds waited for his blessings.
-He was like the turning of the leaves, something altogether natural, beautiful, significant and expected.
+He was like the turning of the leaves, something altogether natural, beautiful, significant, and expected.

 A horse snorted and the swirling stopped.
 The men shook their reins and continued for a bit further, until they reached a larger cluster of pines under which a bed of drying needles had formed.
-They laid out their blankets and put their hands underneath their heads, each thinking of what they had just given up and what they had gained in return, until sleep overtook them and their thoughts turned into dreams.
+They laid out their blankets and put their hands underneath their heads, each thinking of what he had just given up and what he had gained in return, until sleep overtook them and their thoughts turned into dreams.

 Soon they were dodging wagons and calling out their stations to unwary idlers taking up space in the now muddy, now hard-packed road to the palace.
 The Imam kept a running list of faces in his head and promised himself that he would come back and sing for them.
 But as the hours slipped away and the crowds grew larger, he realized that he would either sing now or never sing for them at all.

 All the faces of the realm leapt out at him from the crowds and it was as if God himself were calling each face to turn just so, in order to have those eyes catch his as he trotted past.
-The Imam knew that it was indeed so, that very face lifted was a face whose chin felt the fingers of God and every eye squinting had the palm of God above, shading out the sun’s rays.
-Knowing this, the Imam’s heart filled to bursting and he began to sing a wordless song of praise and love that made the self-conscious tingle and burn within and infected the righteous with the power of a love that refused to go unexpressed.
+The Imam knew that it was indeed so, that every face lifted was a face whose chin felt the fingers of God and every eye squinting had the palm of God above, shading out the sun’s rays.
+Knowing this, the Imam’s heart filled to bursting and he began to sing a wordless song of praise and love that made the self-conscious tingle and burn within, and infected the righteous with the power of a love that refused to go unexpressed.

 “Stay with me.”

-For many days the Prince and the Imam walked in the gardens and sometimes the prince would speak of his realm and his people and sometimes they would just sit by a fountain holding hands.
+For many days the Prince and the Imam walked in the gardens and sometimes the Prince would speak of his realm and his people and sometimes they would just sit by a fountain holding hands.
 The Imam sang his wordless song in a low voice while the Prince held flowers in his lap and let his soul course upon the winds that shook the trees of his garden.
 Often the Imam imagined that he was a wild animal separated from his kind and he would call to them, those who waited just beyond the walls.
 His voice carried very far and it was not long before servants and gardeners and soldiers would leave their posts and duties and creep ever closer to the gardens that were off limits to all but the Prince, just to hear a few sounds drop from the mysterious man’s lips.

 The Prince would gaze at the gathering groups, just outside of the gardens.
-His eyes were somewhere far way in a place only he and God knew well, but he would smile as the people gathered and they took this as a sign.
+His eyes were somewhere far away in a place only he and God knew well, but he would smile as the people gathered and they took this as a sign.
 The ceremonial guards at the gates to the garden one day placed their helmets and spears down and led their wives onto the grass and had a picnic.
-The women blushed with emotion and happiness and the men smiled widely and leaned back, chewing slowly and watching the Prince with love and laughter in their eyes.
+The women blushed with emotion and happiness and the men smiled widely and leaned back, watching the Prince with love and laughter in their eyes.

 When the Prince saw this he threw back his head and laughed and his beauty was the visual counter beat to the Imam’s song, which had become a gay tune, causing those who heard him to clap their hands and bounce on their heels.
-As the sun began its slow descent into the hills, it watched in glad envy as the small little beings below walked in pairs and threes and skipping fives to the gardens to watch their prince dance.
+As the sun began its slow descent into the hills, it watched in glad envy as the beings below walked in pairs and threes and skipping fives to the gardens to watch their Prince dance.